 How a family business survive, recover from the pandemic?

 Today they cry.
-How can family business survive and recover from the pandemic?
+How can the family business survive and recover from the pandemic?

 For over five months now, the Philippines faced different levels of quarantine.
 During this time, new entrepreneurs surfaced.
-New ways of doing businesses emerged.
+New ways of doing business emerged.
 For instance, some barbecue stands advertise in subdivision chat groups.
-And these hyper micro businesses offer to deliver.
+And these hyper-micro businesses offer to deliver.
 Others offer to buy and deliver your groceries for you.

-One can search in Facebook for micro food suppliers, for example, of steamed rice and siomai.
-Then add along with these, for example, homemade milkteas or lemonades.
+One can search on Facebook for micro food suppliers, for example, of steamed rice and siomai.
+Then add along with these, for example, homemade milk teas or lemonades.

 Examples of family business stories